Thursday - Sunday, 11.00am - 2.00pm

 Thanks to an extensive digitisation project, supported by the NSW Government's Regional Cultural Fund, 80 highly significant items from Morpeth Museums vast collections are now available to explore online.

-The stories behind these incredible items are also available on the Storyplace website.
+The stories behind the incredible items are also available on Morpeth Musuem's Storyplace Collection page.

 The Courthouse Building